Keyboard shortcuts

 Post post-001 updated

-Run mw validate after significant updates to confirm references still resolve.
+Run mergeway-cli validate after significant updates to confirm references still resolve.
 Without --merge, the payload replaces the entire object.

 Synopsis: Remove an object file from the workspace.